-Don’t assume that charm goes hand in hand with confidence or arrogance.
-A psychopath’s charm is specifically suited to their target.
-Sure, some people respond well to flattery and gifts — more obvious manifestations of “charm.”
+A common psychopath characteristic is charm.
+And don't assume that charm goes hand-in-hand with confidence or arrogance.
+A psychopath's charm is specifically suited to their target.
+Sure, some people respond well to flattery and gifts—more obvious manifestations of "charm."
 But others might have a softer spot for the sympathetic, shy routine.
-Psychopaths are experts at making their chosen target feel “special.”
+Psychopaths are experts at making their chosen target feel "special."

 2. They try to manufacture negative reactions.

+Another sign of a psychopath is the propensity to create chaos.
 Psychopaths intentionally cause chaos, then sit back, play innocent, and blame you for reacting.
-They will provoke you, and then when you (understandably) react, they’ll patronizingly inform you that they’re “not having this discussion with you again.”
-Eventually, you’ll start to feel like a hypersensitive nutcase.
+They will provoke you, and then when you (understandably) react, they'll patronizingly inform you that they're "not having this discussion with you again."
+Eventually, you'll start to feel like a hypersensitive nut case.

 In the workplace, they'll manufacture these reactions in a calculated way, to turn others against you and diminish your credibility.
 In a relationship, they'll use these reactions to garner sympathy from future potential mates.
 If you get the sense that someone is baiting you into an argument and then feigning surprise, it's worth a second look.
 Don't let your natural desire to reconcile the issue keep you from addressing the injustice you feel.

-Psychopaths lie constantly, even when the truth would be a better story — even when there’s absolutely no reason to lie.
+Lying is a common psychopath characteristic.
+Psychopaths lie constantly, even when the truth would be a better story—even when there's absolutely no reason to lie.
 They are so used to shifting personas and stories that lying becomes the default mode for them.
-If you ever question these lies (even if you have proof), they will promptly turn it back around on you for being paranoid and over-analyzing everything.
-Whether someone who does this is a psychopath or simply a pathological liar, they are someone you’ll be better off keeping at arm’s length.
+If you ever question these lies (even if you have proof), they will promptly turn it back around on you for being paranoid and overanalyzing everything.
+Whether someone who does this is a psychopath or simply a pathological liar, they are someone you'll be better off keeping at arm's length.

 4. They seem incapable of guilt or shame.

-Normal people feel intense remorse when they do things that psychopaths do (lie, cheat, steal, manipulate).
-But psychopaths don’t feel any remorse for their behavior.
-Weirder yet, they actually seem to enjoy it.
+Normal people feel intense remorse when they do things that psychopaths do (lie, cheat, steal, and manipulate).
+But psychopaths don't feel any remorse for their behavior.
+This is also one of the signs of a narcissist, but a glaring sign of a psychopath?
+They actually seem to enjoy their terrible actions.